• Skip to primary navigation

 What is the best way to serve box brownies?

 Brownies are best when served at room temperature or warm.
-While you can eat them cold, your tongue tastes the flavors significantly more if the brownies are room temperature.
+While you can eat them cold, your tongue tastes the flavors significantly more if the brownies are at room temperature.
 Not to mention, the soft and/or melty chocolate chips are a bonus.
 Or serve warm with a scoop of vanilla ice cream.
 To Heat: Microwave one brownie for 15-20 seconds.

 Can I use a mixer to mix brownie batter?